Eagle Airways Flight 2279

-Air New Zealand Flight 2279 (also known as Eagle Airways Flight 2279) was a commuter flight operated by Air National on behalf of Eagle Airways, a regional carrier division of Air New Zealand.
+Eagle Airways Flight 2279 was a commuter flight operated by Air National on behalf of Eagle Airways.
 The flight was the subject of an unsuccessful hijack attempt on 8 February 2008 during which both pilots and a passenger suffered knife wounds.

 Incident

-Ten minutes after takeoff from Woodbourne Airport in Blenheim, at about 7:40 a.m., Asha Ali Abdille attacked both of the pilots and demanded the plane be flown to Australia.
+Ten minutes after takeoff from Woodbourne Airport in Blenheim, at about 7:40 a.m.
+(NZDT), Asha Ali Abdille attacked both of the pilots and demanded the plane be flown to Australia.
 One pilot was cut in the arm, the other in the leg.
 Abdille also tried to wrestle the controls from the pilot.
 There were six other passengers (four New Zealanders, one Australian and one Indian) on board.
 One female passenger was also injured.
 The copilot managed to restrain Abdille eventually.
 Abdille also claimed to have two bombs on board, but no explosives were found.
 The plane landed safely at Christchurch International Airport at 8:06 a.m.